hao80206/NutriMate-project/Software Design Document.md

 ### 1.2 System capabilities/overview

 The business will benefit from this new capabilities increasing efficiency, convenience and improve sales.

+1. User Authentication and Personalization
+   - Secure login
+   - Personalised dashboard to each user
+   - Customisable goals
+2. Food database and search function
+   - Extensive database of food with nutritional information
+   - Intuitive search and predict suggestions
+3. Data Visualization
+   - Interactive chart and graphs for food intake
+   - Visual representation for macronutrient
+4. Detailed Nutritional Analysis
+   - Comprehensive breakdown of macronutrients (proteins, carbohydrates, fats) and micronutrients
+5. Goal Settings
+   - Customizable goals
+   - Visual tracking with chart and graphs for day and week
+   - Achievement system to motivate user

+**Other Form***
 - Enhance search functionality make finding easier for the customer
 - User-friendly interface to improve navigation.
 - Visual representation tables or graphs showing nutritional information.